Aveda Cooling Balancing Oil Concentrate Review

 Review

-Quite moisturizing: Aveda Cooling Balancing Oil Concentrate has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Aveda Cooling Balancing Oil Concentrate is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Helianthus Annuus (Sunflower) Seed Oil (est. ≈50.0%), Caprylic/Capric Triglyceride (est. ≈11.0%) and Limnanthes Alba (Meadowfoam) Seed Oil (est. ≈2.0%).